Skip to content

 And integrate with a health-check mechanism with Kubernetes:

-• or enable httpProbe in the helm chart and implement /_/health as a HTTP endpoint
+• implement /_/health as a HTTP endpoint

 If running in read-only mode, then you can write files to the /tmp/ mount only.
 These files may be accessible upon subsequent requests but it is not guaranteed.
 For instance - if you have two replicas of a function then both may have different contents in their /tmp/ mount.
 When running without read-only mode you can write files to the user's home directory subject to the same rules.